Giving Feedback

 It might not always feel that way, but it’s true.

 People want to know how they’re doing.
-They want to hear what they’re doing well, and they really want to know if they’re falling short—especially if they have a chance to improve.
+They want to hear what they’re doing well, and they want to know if they’re falling short, especially if they have a chance to improve.

-Your high performers want feedback, too.
+Your high performers want feedback too.
 They want to know they’re valued.
-Don’t make the mistake of assuming they’re fine because they’re doing well.
+Don’t assume they’re fine because they’re doing well.
 Like star students in class, they’ll start to disengage if all the attention goes to the struggling ones.

-And for those who are struggling?
-Don’t wait.
+For those who are struggling, don’t wait.
 Be clear.
 Be compassionate.
-And focus on the path forward.
+Focus on the path forward.

 How to Deliver Better Feedback